Center of mass: Rigging and safety

 Knowing the location of the center of gravity when rigging is crucial, possibly resulting in severe injury or death if assumed incorrectly.
 A center of gravity that is at or above the lift point will most likely result in a tip-over incident.
-In general, the further the center of gravity below the pick point, the more safe the lift.
+In general, the further the center of gravity below the pick point, the safer the lift.
 There are other things to consider, such as shifting loads, strength of the load and mass, distance between pick points, and number of pick points.
-Specifically, when selecting lift points, it's very important to place the center of gravity at the center and well below the lift points.
+Specifically, when selecting lift points, it is very important to place the center of gravity at the center and well below the lift points.

 Body motion

+The center of mass of the adult human body vertically is 10 cm above the trochanter (where the femur joins the hip), 1.4 cm forward of the knee and 1.0 cm behind the trochanter.
 In kinesiology and biomechanics, the center of mass is an important parameter that assists people in understanding their human locomotion.
 Typically, a human's center of mass is detected with one of two methods: the reaction board method is a static analysis that involves the person lying down on that instrument, and use of their static equilibrium equation to find their center of mass; the segmentation method relies on a mathematical solution based on the physical principle that the summation of the torques of individual body sections, relative to a specified axis, must equal the torque of the whole system that constitutes the body, measured relative to the same axis.

+Optimization

+The center-of-gravity method is a method for convex optimization which uses the center of gravity of the feasible region.